ember-learn/guides-source/guides/release/components/index.md

 - **Contextual Components**, which can be used dynamically to pass components around as values, and allow them to be invoked in different locations.

+These are the only hooks and properties that exist on the component, and the only ones you need to worry about!
+Now, onto Arguments and Attributes.